Introduction to T12

-Tournament 12 (T12) Tryouts were held across Canada from May 9th to the 31st.
+Tournament 12 (T12) Tryouts are held across Canada from May 9th to the 31st.
 These tryout camps help determine the players selected to participate at T12.
 While it is not mandatory that players attend a T12 Tryout Camp in order to be selected to a T12 roster, it is the best way to ensure players are fairly and accurately evaluated.

 Players living in Atlantic provinces are evaluated through a T12 Tryout Tournament which takes place in New Brunswick in early July featuring the 18U Selects team of all four Atlantic provinces.